News and Upcoming Events:

 TAP funds may be used for the following:

-- Infrastructure-related projects and systems that will provide safe routes for non-drivers, including children, older adults, and individuals with disabilities to access daily needs.
+• Infrastructure-related projects and systems that will provide safe routes for non-drivers, including children, older adults, and individuals with disabilities.

-- Boulevards and other roadways largely in the right-of-way of former Interstate System routes or other divided highways.
+• Conversion of former Interstate System routes or other divided highways into boulevards.

 Eligible Sponsors